Castleberry High School: Overview

 Castleberry High School, CHS, is a public high school in River Oaks, Texas.
-It administers grades 9th-12th and is part of the Castleberry Independent School District.
-It is located in the Castleberry Independent School District and serves predominantly minority students.
+It administers grades 9th–12th and is part of the Castleberry Independent School District.
+It serves predominantly minority students.
 Most students come from the Castleberry Independent School District's middle school, Irma Marsh Middle School.

 Castleberry High School remains in an upwards trend in academic performance according to the state's public education agency, Texas Education Agency, but fails to adequately prepare students for postsecondary success when compared to local high schools and statewide.
 The latest published Texas School Report Card gave a score of B, 83 out of 100, for recognized performance in encouraging appropriate academic growth for most students.
 This is recognizing 77.1% of the student enrolled are economically disadvantaged, 15.9% English language learners, 8.2% of students are receiving special education services.
-Student enrollment by race/ethnicity is mostly composed of minority students - 82.8% of students are Hispanic/Latinx and 85.4% of the total student population is a minority.
+Student enrollment by race/ethnicity is mostly composed of minority students - 82.8% of students are Hispanic/Latinos and 85.4% of the total student population is a minority.

-Notable Events
+Notable events

 On April 27, 2018, a school police officer was under investigation after a video showed the officer shoved a student into a wall.

 A viral video recorded on November 19, 2021, showed a student slapping a teacher and gained national attention.

-Student Body
+Student body

 During the 2018-2019 school year, Castleberry High School enrolled 992 total students in grade 9 (34.7%), grade 10 (26.0%), grade 11 (22.8%), and grade 12 (16.5%).
 Ethnicities represented include Hispanic (82.8%), white (14.6%), African American (1.5%), American Indian (0.2%), and Asian and Pacific Islander (0.0%).
 77.1 percent were economically disadvantaged.

 There were 161 graduates in the class of 2014.
 The annual dropout rate is 5.5% (in 2015-2016).

-Academic Performance & College, Career, and Military Readiness
+Academic performance and college, career, and military readiness

 Among Castleberry's class of 2014, the average SAT score was 1282, and the average ACT score was 17.6.
 Across all grades at the school, the STAAR Percent at Phase-in Satisfactory Standard or Above for 2014-15 was 65% for reading, 76% for mathematics, 88% for science, and 89% for social studies.

 According to the TEA's Accountability Data, only 62% of graduating students for 2018-2019 school year met at least one criterion to be ready for college, career, or the military.
 As by the TEA, "There are several ways a student can demonstrate college, career, or military readiness.
 These include earning minimum scores on national college entrance exams, completing college-level classes in high school, or earning a qualifying industry credential.
 This measure illustrates the percentage of students who have met one of these criteria to demonstrate they are ready for one of those paths."